The Lives of Things (2015-2016)

 This project was selected by the Franklin Humanities Institute as a humanities-connected project.

 - Caroline Bruzelius, Arts & Sciences-Art, Art History, and Visual Studies

 - Mark Olson, Arts & Sciences-Art, Art History, and Visual Studies

 - Guillermo Sapiro, Pratt School of Engineering-Electrical & Computer Engineering

 Alexandra Dodson, Art and Art History-AM

 Amanda Lazarus, Art and Art History-PHD

 Max Symuleski, Cmp Media, Arts & Cultures-PhD

-Christopher Tralie, Electrical/Computer Engg-PHD
+Christopher Tralie, Electrical/Computer Engg-MS

 /zcommunity Team Members